Covid-19 Office Operations

 - Preferences - the ways you like to learn and the ways you learn best

-- You also need to know how to talk about your disability in a way that other people will understand.
-Are you able to answer the following questions?
+- Disability - you will need to talk about your disability in a way that other people will understand.
+Answering these questions will help:

-- Where is my official documentation or paper work that explains what my disability is?
+- Do I have official documentation or paper work that explains what my disability is?

 Know your Rights and Responsibilities

-- Colleges cannot close their doors to you because you have a disability.
-Your school must provide services that will allow you an equal opportunity to succeed in school.
+Colleges cannot close their doors to you because you have a disability.
+A school must provide services that will allow you an equal opportunity to succeed in school.

 Know Where to Go for Help

 A very important part of being a successful student is having the ability to know when you need help or when you don't.
-At the University of Alaska Southeast, two valuable resources are Disability Services and the Student Resource Center.
+At the University of Alaska Southeast, a great place to start is with the Student Resource Center (SRC).
 Staff and Peer Advisors are available to help you when you need help.
+You can call 907-796-6000, e-mail email@example.com, or visit the bottom floor of the Mourant Building on the Juneau Campus.

-The majority of content on this webpage was provided by the brochure "Self-Advocacy: Steps you can take to help you be a successful student."
-The original version of this and other helpful brochures can be viewed and downloaded at the University of Kansas Center for Research on Learning.
-This brochure was developed by Sean Lancaster and Daryl Mellard at the University of Kansas Center for Research on Learning, Division of Adult Studies in May 2000.
+The majority of content on this webpage was provided by the brochure "Self-Advocacy: Steps you can take to help you be a successful student," published by the University of Kansas Center for Research on Learning.
+The brochure was developed by Sean Lancaster and Daryl Mellard at the University of Kansas Center for Research on Learning, Division of Adult Studies in May 2000.
 It was supported in whole or in part by the U.S. Department of Education, Office of Special Education Programs.